Customized calibration sources in the JUNO experiment: Customized radioactive sources

 \subsubsection{Quality check}

 After laser welding, the sealing quality of the source container and the absence of any loss of the radioactive source were verified through the following three tests: \begin{enumerate} \item To check for any leaks, the welded container was placed in a chamber capable of filling with helium gas up to 1~MPa for half a day.
 If there were any leaks, helium gas would leak into the container.
 The source container was then transferred to another vacuum chamber connected to a helium detector (PHOENIX Quadro from Leybold) to measure the possible helium signal from the source container.
 The measurement results showed no significant helium detection (with an upper leakage rate limit of $10^{-11}$~mbar$\cdot$L/s). \item If there were leaks, there could be radioactive contamination on the outer surface of the container.
 To check for it, the welded container was immersed in pure water for two days, and then the $\gamma$-rays from the water were measured using a high-purity germanium detector.
-No significant difference was observed compared to a blank water sample, confirming that the radioactive source on the external surface of the container is less than 0.1\% of the radioactive source inside. \item The radioactivity of the source inside the container was measured before and after welding using a high-purity germanium detector.
-No significant change in radioactivity was observed within an uncertainty range of approximately 10\%. \end{enumerate} These tests confirm that the source container produced in this study can be safely introduced into the JUNO detector.
+No significant difference was observed compared to a blank water sample within the statistical uncertainty of the measurement, confirming that the radioactive source on the external surface of the container is less than 0.1\% of the radioactive source inside. \item The radioactivity of the source inside the container was measured before and after welding using a high-purity germanium detector.
+No significant change in radioactivity was observed within an uncertainty range of approximately 10\%.
+The 10\% uncertainty originates from the reproducibility of the radioactive source and its container position relative to the germanium detector, estimated by simulation. \end{enumerate} These tests confirm that the source container produced in this study can be safely introduced into the JUNO detector.